mucnjakf/VehicleManager/README.md

 ---

 ### **Overview**
-Vehicle Manager is a Windows desktop application for managing vehicles.
+VehicleManager is a versatile application designed for efficient vehicle management across various industries.
+Whether you're running a fleet management company, a car dealership, or simply managing personal vehicles, VehicleManager has you covered.
+With intuitive features, users can easily input, track, and analyze data related to vehicles, including make, model, year, mileage, maintenance history, and more.

 ---